Keepnet Labs Logo

 Let's look at a few real-life examples of vishing to understand how these attacks work and their impacts.
 Each story shows how scammers use phone calls to trick people into giving them money or personal information.

-Hong Kong's $41 Million Vishing Scandal (2020)
+3. Hong Kong’s $41 Million Vishing Scam (2020)

-What are the signs of vishing attacks?
+What are the Signs of Vishing Attacks?

 what-are-the-signs-of-vishing-attacks.jpeg